Despacito: Release and reception

 The official music video on YouTube was released on Fonsi's channel on January 12, 2017, and amassed one billion views in 97 days, becoming the second-fastest video on the site to reach the milestone.
 It also became the fastest video on YouTube to surpass two billion views, with 154 days.
 The clip became the first on YouTube to receive three, four, five, and six billion views on August 4, 2017; October 11, 2017; April 5, 2018; and February 24, 2019, respectively (dates are based on UTC).
-It has received over 8 billion views as of November 11, 2022, and was the most-viewed video on the site from August 4, 2017, until November 2, 2020, when Pinkfong's video for "Baby Shark" surpassed it, dethroning it to second place.
-It is also the site's most-liked video, with over 50 million likes as of October 23, 2022.
+It has received over 8.4 billion views as of June, 2024, and was the most-viewed video on the site from August 4, 2017, until November 2, 2020, when Pinkfong's video for "Baby Shark" surpassed it, dethroning it to second place, where it has remained since.
+It has also received over 54 million likes as of January 2025, and was the site's most-liked video from July 25, 2017, to January 27, 2025, when MrBeast's "Would You Fly to Paris for a Baguette?"
+Shorts surpassed it.
+It remains the site's second most-liked video and most-liked non-Shorts video.
 On Vevo, the music video received 5.14 million views in its first 24 hours of release, which the website reported as being the most for a Spanish-language video's first day on its platform.

 The music video received a Latin Grammy Award for Best Short Form Music Video at the 18th Latin Grammy Awards and a Billboard Music Award for Top Streaming Song (Video) at the 25th Billboard Music Awards, and was nominated for an American Music Award for Video of the Year at the 45th American Music Awards.